fatihtatoglu/fatihtatoglu.github.io/post/en/turboc-blog-theme.en.md

   - Menu (Navigation Bar)
   - Notification Boxes

+## Support

-I developed the theme for myself, but I made it available to everyone under the [MIT](https://github.com/fatihtatoglu/blog-theme-turboc/blob/master/LICENSE "MIT License of the Project") license.
-If you want to use it yourself, you can visit the theme's [GitHub](https://github.com/fatihtatoglu/blog-theme-turboc "GitHub Address of the Project") repo.
-If you want to support me, you can give a star to the repo, open the bugs you find on the demo site as an issue, or submit your new feature requests as an issue.
+I've developed the theme for myself, but I shared it to be accessible to everyone under the [MIT](https://github.com/fatihtatoglu/blog-theme-turboc/blob/master/LICENSE "MIT License of the Project") license.
+To use, you can visit the project's [GitHub](https://github.com/fatihtatoglu/blog-theme-turboc "GitHub Address of the Project") repositories.

 ## References